DiffH2O: Diffusion-Based Synthesis of Hand-Object Interactions from Textual Descriptions: Method

 Our model generates hand-object interactions based on textual inputs.
-To the best of our knowledge, there is currently no hand-object interaction dataset that contains detailed textual descriptions.
+To the best of our knowledge, there is currently no HOI dataset that contains detailed textual descriptions.
 For instance, the GRAB dataset~\cite{GRAB} only provides categorical action labels.
-To address this limitation, we auto-generated sentences using the template ``the person <verb> + <object>’’~\cite{IMoS} (referred to as ``simple’’ text).
+To address this, we auto-generated sentences using the template ``the person <verb> + <object>’’~\cite{IMoS} (referred to as ``simple’’ text).
 However, these sentences lack detailed information, which limits the controllability of the model via textual inputs.
-Therefore, we contribute carefully annotated textual descriptions of the GRAB dataset (referred to as ``detailed" sentences).
+Therefore, we contribute carefully annotated textual descriptions of GRAB (referred to as ``detailed" sentences).
 We instructed our annotators to carefully watch each ground truth video and describe the actions in three distinct stages of \emph{pre-action}, \emph{action}, and \emph{post-action}.
 These descriptions are further augmented with hand and positional information.
-An example from the dataset is as follows: "The person picks up the apple with the right hand, passes it to their left hand, and then places it back with their right hand”.
-These detailed descriptions enhance the dataset, enabling more accurate evaluation and precise control of hand-object interactions as we show in \refsec{exp:text_aug}.
+An example from the dataset is as follows: "The person picks up the apple with the right hand, passes it to their left hand, and places it back with their right hand”.
+These detailed descriptions enhance the dataset, enabling more accurate generation and precise control of HOI as we show in \refsec{exp:text_aug}.